brandonhall96/F1-Jeopardy/README.md

 # How it works
 The game uses DOM Manipulation to display all questions and answers.
-It also uses multiple functions to check the users submitted answers and runs them agianst the all the correct ones to verify.
+It also uses functions to check the users submitted answers and runs them agianst the all the correct ones to see if they are correct.
+I used an If Else statement to display different messages depending on the users answer.

 # Examples

-## Dom Manipulation
+## Dom Manipulation to display questions

 ```function buildingQuiz() {
 theQuestion.innerHTML = myQuestions[counter].question